borkdude/dependency-problem/README.md

 # dependency-problem

-## Solving a dependency problem with clojure.spec and boot.
+## Diagnosing a dependency problem with clojure.spec and boot.

 ![](diagnose.gif)